helfertool/docs/_sources/admin/configuration.rst.txt

        # Enable captchas
        captchas:
            # for newsletter registration (recommended)
-           newsletter: false
+           newsletter: true

+           # for password reset (recommended)
+           password_reset: true

            # for event registration
            registration: false

 .. note::
-   Captchas were added in version 3.3.
+   Captchas were added in version 3.3 and were disabled by default.
-   They are disabled by default, but we recommend to enable it for the newsletter registration (if you use this feature).
-   Although the newsletter registration implementes a GDPR compliant double opt-in, one mail is still sent out.
+   Starting with version 4.0, captchas for newsletter registrations and password resets are enabled by default.

 .. _configuration-features: